proplot-dev/proplot/docs/why.rst

 like axis labels and titles and apply new :ref:`"rc" settings <why_rc>` to existing axes.
 It also integrates with various :ref:`constructor functions <why_constructor>` to help keep things succinct.
-Further, the `proplot.figure.Figure.format` and `proplot.figure.SubplotGrid.format` commands can be used to `~proplot.axes.Axes.format` several subplots at once.
+Further, the `proplot.figure.Figure.format` and `proplot.gridspec.SubplotGrid.format` commands can be used to `~proplot.axes.Axes.format` several subplots at once.

 Together, these features significantly reduce the amount of code needed to create